CMB2/cmb2-group-map/README.md

 CMB2 Group Map
 ======================

 Originally created for [Post Status](https://poststatus.com/) to associate footnotes with notes, This CMB2 addon allows you to use CMB2 group fields to manage custom post type entries.

-You will need to run `composer install` in this plugin's directory to get the required dependencies.
+You will either need to clone and then run `composer install` in this plugin's directory to get the required dependencies, or simply [download the compiled zip](https://github.com/zao-web/cmb2-group-map/raw/master/cmb2-group-map.zip).

 A few details: